Malaysian passport: Emergency Certificate

-Discontinued passport types
+Discontinued types

 Previously, a restricted passport was issued for travel to Singapore.
 From 1 January 2005, the Immigration Department stopped issuing and renewing the restricted passport to Singapore, with existing passports to remain valid until 31 December 2006.
 However, as Singapore requires travel documents to be valid for a minimum of six months, Singapore announced it would stop accepting Malaysian restricted passports from 1 July 2006.
 Following a meeting between the home affairs ministers of both countries, Singapore agreed to extend the deadline to 1 November 2006.
 Malaysian citizens travelling to Singapore now use the regular international passport.

 The green cover Hajj passport (pasport haji) was formerly issued to Malaysian Muslim citizens for a Hajj pilgrimage to Mecca, Saudi Arabia.
 Applications were made through Tabung Haji, the Malaysian Hajj pilgrims fund board.
 Hajj passports were discontinued in 2009 and pilgrims now use the regular international passport.

 The British-era Federation of Malaya passports were issued when Malaysia was Malaya and under British rule.